lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-lightcurves.rst

     :name: portal-howto-lightcurves-5
     :alt: A screenshot of the results view with plotted points colored by band.

-    Figure 5: The results view with the new "bands_ascii" column and the plotted points colored accordingly.
+    Figure 5: The results view with the new "bands_ascii" column and the plotted points colored by the Rainbow color map.

-**Notice**
+**Notice: **
+In the future, the trick of creating an ascii column to represent band as an integer will not be needed.
-Future Portal functionality to plot multi-band light curves in which points are colored by filter is planned.
+The development of Portal functionality to plot multi-band light curves in which points are colored by filter is planned.

 Return to the list of DP0.2 :ref:`DP0-2-Tutorials-Portal`.